 • Looking Good: The exercises even made the way kids’ bodies look better, making them feel great!

-At Scoliosis PT Jax, we’re all about mixing the Schroth Method with Pilates in our teaching.
-We guide our clients through these exercises, teaming up to fix posture, handle pain, and slow down how much the curve in the spine changes.
-It’s like our own superhero training for a strong and healthy back!
+At Scoliosis PT Jax, we combine the Schroth Method with Pilates.
+We guide clients through movements that improve posture, ease pain, and slow curve changes.
+In other words, it’s like superhero training for a strong and healthy back!

-Below are a few of our favorite exercises performed in the study.
+Below are a few of our favorite exercises featured in the study.

 PILATES